georgestander/branch-Chat/Docs/markdown.md

 Math/LaTeX rendering (optional, using KaTeX or similar).
 Custom component rendering for specific elements (e.g. custom link or blockquote components for styling/behavior).
 Tailwind + shadcn/ui compatibility (ability to style via Tailwind classes or use shadcn components).

+### Connexus Implementation Notes (2025-02-19)

+- We render markdown on the server (RSC) using the unified pipeline (`remark-*` + `remark-rehype` + `rehype-highlight`) so the client receives ready-to-paint HTML.
+Streaming assistant responses still downgrade to plain `<pre><code>` until the final delta arrives to keep parses light.
+- Shiki (`rehype-pretty-code`) was prototyped, but Cloudflare workerd rejects its WASM engine (`WebAssembly.instantiate(): Wasm code generation disallowed by embedder`).
+Until we have a Worker-compatible bundling strategy, we fall back to highlight.js.
+The highlighter hook lives in `renderMarkdownToHtml`, so swapping back in later is one import change plus CSS tweaks.
+- Code fences are wrapped in a server-generated header that surfaces the language label and a copy button; the client adds clipboard wiring inside `BranchableMessage`.
+Styling lives beside the prose overrides in `src/app/styles.css`.
+- Branch excerpts now highlight spans inside the sanitized HTML that is streamed from the server.
+This keeps the parent column snippet in sync with what users see in the active branch.
+- **Rollback plan:** if highlight.js becomes too heavy, disable syntax highlighting via the `enableSyntaxHighlighting` flag (or wire in a Worker-safe tokenizer) without touching the client components.
+- Manual validation matrix (tables, inline/block code, KaTeX) is tracked in `docs/testing-report.md`; re-run the 5-case checklist after any pipeline change.

 Below are the top open-source libraries (and combinations) that closely match ChatGPT’s markdown and code rendering fidelity, with reasoning and setup examples for each.
 1. React Markdown + Remark/Rehype Plugins (Unified Ecosystem)
 Using React Markdown (from the remark unified ecosystem) is a popular and safe choice.
 It converts markdown strings to React elements, and supports plugins for GFM, math, and syntax highlighting